-Revenue declined by 13% in 2013 vs. 18% increase in 2012 principally due to lower revenues of the distribution segment on digital product sales and lower broadband revenues due to sale of its assets in May 2012.
+Revenue declined by 13% in 2013 vs. 18% increase in 2012 principally due to lower revenues of the digital mobile devices segment on digital product sales and lower broadband revenues due to sale of its assets in May 2012.

-Asset turnover stood lower at 32% in 2013 from 40% in 2012 mainly as a result of lower revenues of the distribution segment on the digital product sales.
+Asset turnover stood lower at 32% in 2013 from 40% in 2012 mainly as a result of lower revenues of the digital mobile devices segment on the digital product sales.

-Operating expense ratio was 17% and 15% for 2013 and 2012, respectively due to higher selling and distribution expenses of the distribution segment and lower revenues for the period.
+Operating expense ratio was 17% and 15% for 2013 and 2012, respectively due to higher selling and distribution expenses of the digital mobile devices segment and lower revenues for the period.